mvogttech/ddp-server/README.md

 # Meteor DDP Server

+> This project is still in development not yet ready for production use or publication to npm.

 A modern implementation of the Distributed Data Protocol (DDP) server for Meteor.js, built with TypeScript, Node.js, and ws for high performance and scalability.
 Features